Legionella Frequently Asked Questions

 Here at uRisk we recommend annual reviews to ensure correct implementation is being carried out.
 Legionella bacteria can double within 15 minutes, so it is important to review your risk assessment and monitoring records regularly.

-Do I need testing, a risk assessment or both?
+Do I need legionella testing or a Legionella risk assessment or both?

 Legionella testing, water testing or sampling is not to be confused with a legionella risk assessment.
 You are required by law to undertake a legionella risk assessment under the Health and Safety at Work Act 1974, Management of Health and Safety at Work, COSHH and a number of other regulations where you can show you are working to comply with the HSE’s HSG 274 legionella guidelines.Testing or sampling whilst not a legal requirement on it’s own, it plays an important role in determining how efficient a water system is managed.
 Your risk assessment may identify that sampling is required due to existing risks or as a control and management precaution.
 In this instance sampling then becomes a requirement from your assessment.
 Without an L8 risk assessment you will not know where and how many samples are required.
 And without water testing/sampling you cannot determine how affective your control and management is.
 These two actions therefore should be undertaken together, not necessarily at the same time but unison to effectively management your risk from legionella.